ssvlabs/ssv/docs/specs/NETWORKING.md

 **TBD** A dynamic number of subnets (e.g. `log(num_of_peers)`) which requires a different approach.

-### Message Scoring

-Message scorers track on operators' behavior w.r.t incoming IBFT messages:

-- Invalid message signature (`-100`)
-- Message from operator w/o shared committees (`-1000`)

-### Connection Scoring

-Peer's connection score is determined after a successful handshake, and peers with low score will be pruned.

-Connection scores are based on the following properties:

-- Shared subnets / committees (`25`)
-- Static nodes such as `exporter` (`10000`)

 ### Peers Connectivity

 In a fully-connected network, where each peer is connected to all other peers in the network,